SAP/luigi/README.md

 Follow the instructions in [this](docs/application-setup.md) document to get started with Luigi.
 Read [this](client/README.md) document to install the Luigi Client.

-### Code formatting for contributors

-All projects in the repository use [Prettier](https://prettier.io) to format source code.
-Run the `npm install` command in the root folder to install it along with [husky](https://github.com/typicode/husky), the Git hooks manager.
-Both tools ensure proper codebase formatting before committing it.

 ## Usage